strainger/Archived-PhasmoHelper/README.md

 ### Entering in Evidence Quickly

 - Click/tap on the evidence photo to select the evidence.
 You will know that the evidence is selected once the evidence image has a green background.
 Only three evidence items may be selected.
-Each time a new evidence is selected, the possible outcomes List will be updated, along with the evidence needed for those outcomes.
+Each time a new evidence is selected, the possible outcomes list will be updated, along with the evidence needed for those outcomes.
 - Click/tap the evidence photo again to rule the evidence out.
 You will know that the evidence is ruled out once it has a red background.
 The possible outcomes list will not include any options which would require evidence that has been ruled out.
-- Click/tap the evidence photo again to remove the evidence from the list of ruled-out evidence.
+- Click/tap the evidence photo again to remove the evidence from the list of possible and ruled-out evidence.
 You will know the evidence is deselected when the background returns to black.
+This signifies that the ghost may or may not have this as evidence.

 ### Starting the app fresh